Caring for Others ✝ Achieving Excellence

 "Mathematics reveals its secret only to those who approach it with love, for its own beauty.”
 Archimedes

-In our school we teach mathematics following the mastery approach.
-Pupils learn maths skills and identify connections between strands of mathematics.
-Mathematics is an interconnected subject in which pupils need to be able to move fluently between representations of mathematical ideas.
-We have designed our curriculum in distinct areas of mathematics but teach children to make rich connections across strands of mathematics to develop fluency, reasoning and competence with increasingly sophisticated problems.
+Implementation: In our school we teach mathematics following the mastery approach.
+We have adopted the NCTEM Curriculum Prioritisation Framework to support the planning and teaching of mathematics.
+These resources provide a coherent and sequenced maths curriculum, covering the requirements of the National Curriculum.
+The subject leader has used these resources to develop long-term plans that ensure coverage and progression.
+Units of work teach distinct areas of mathematics but teach children to make rich connections across strands of mathematics to develop fluency, reasoning and competence with increasingly sophisticated problems.
 Mathematical resources and images are used throughout all key stages to cement conceptual understanding.
-The consistent application of knowledge through reasoning using a range of contexts and across subjects e.g. Science ensures that learning is deeply embedded.

 What is teaching for Mastery?